Ziyech agrees five-year Chelsea contract ahead of €40m transfer from Ajax | Goal.com

 The Morocco international's move to Stamford Bridge was announced earlier this month after Frank Lampard's side paid a €40 million (£33.5m/$43.3m) fee to acquire the 26-year-old's services.

-Ziyech wll spend the rest of the current campaign in the Eredivisie, before making the switch to London at the close of the season.
+Ziyech will spend the rest of the current campaign in the Eredivisie, before making the switch to London at the close of the season.

 "I am delighted and proud to have signed for such a huge club as Chelsea," the attacking midfielder told the club's website.
 "I am looking forward to next season and hope we can achieve great things together."